maxlapshin/parsexml/README.md

 ========

-It is a very simple and limited XML parser that can work only with valid, well-formed and "good" XML.
+It is a very simple and limited DOM XML parser that can work only with valid, well-formed and "good" XML.

+There are more than hundred ways to crush it down with a proper XML, but it was written for a "good" XML to parse feeds and machine-generated content.

-But it is fast enough.
+It is fast enough  and convenient.
 Really!

 Usage: